operasoftware/devopera/blog/_posts/2013-08-26-opera-16-released-in-the-wild.md

 ---
-title: Opera 16 released in the wild
+title: Opera 16 Released in the Wild
 authors:
 - andreas-bovens
 tags: